abhijitmorye/DevopsProjects/terraform/readme.md

 ```

-plan Command - will give brief sumamry what will happen if we apply changes
+## plan Command - will give brief sumamry of what will happen if we apply changes

-apply command - will actually execute comand.
+## apply command - will actually execute command.

-States in Terraform are :
+## States in Terraform are :

         Desired - is the state that we specify in .tf file

-        KNOWN - is the state that Terraform has stored in .tfstate file at tiem of creating resources.
+        KNOWN - is the state that Terraform has stored in .tfstate file at time of creating resources.

-        ACTUAL - is the current state of resoiurce that terraform will look for whenever we apply changes, and compare it with the KNOWN state.
+        ACTUAL - is the current state of resources that terraform will look for whenever we apply changes, and compare it with the KNOWN state.

         Terraform create two state files while executing any changes--